Skip to main content

 Starts observing DOM insertions and runs func for matches.

-• returns an ElementCreatedObserver (built on MutationObserver)
+• returns an ElementCreatedObserver wrapper over MutationObserver

 • runs once on the current subtree immediately